lohitpt252003/backend-for-annaforces/api/README.md

 **Method:** `GET`

 **Description:** Retrieves all submissions for a specific problem.
+Requires a valid JWT in the Authorization header.
 The `problem_id` must have the prefix 'P' (e.g., 'P1').
 This endpoint efficiently retrieves all submissions for a problem by listing the contents of the submissions directory.

+**Authorization Header:**

+`Authorization: Bearer <your_jwt_token>`

 **URL Parameters:**